CrimsonHollow/ShaguTweaks-more-mods/README.md

 *Reputation tracking.
 If u care about tracking rep do not use Reduced Actionbar Plus atm.*

+*When u login ur bottom actionbar might be missing.
+Do /reload*

 *Always show actionbars.
 It will mess with Reduced Actionbar Plus.
 A workaround is to go to the lines 195 and 212 and change the SetAlpha from 0 to 1.*

 *Pet bars being gone.
 If its a temporary edit make a macro with with /script PetActionBarFrame:Show() else if u want it to be perma on go to Reduced Actionbar Plus on line 139 and delete the line. (will mess with ur buffs position)*